Bisheshguragain/timetickr/DEPLOY_TO_GITHUB.md

 ### 4. Link to Your GitHub Repository

-This command tells your local Git repository where the remote repository on GitHub is located.
+This command tells your project where your GitHub repository is.

-**Important**: You must replace `YOUR_USERNAME` and `YOUR_REPOSITORY.git` with your actual GitHub username and the name of the repository you created.
+**Important**: Replace `YOUR_USERNAME` and `YOUR_REPOSITORY.git` with your actual GitHub username and repository name.

 ```bash
 git remote add origin https://github.com/YOUR_USERNAME/YOUR_REPOSITORY.git